Two questions haunt every human life according to Andy Crouch; “What are we meant to be?” and “Why are we so far from

 Have you every wondered about the seven demons Jesus drove out of Mary Magdalene?
 What if those seven demons were spirits of Abandonment, Shame, Fear, Powerless, Rejection, Hopelessness and Confusion?
 (The Seven Deadly Wounds in the book Be Healed by Dr. Bob Schuchts).

 After her deliverance she became so free she was willing to say “yes” and follow Jesus anywhere even to the cross.
 In fact, she’s the only figure present in all four gospels at both the crucification, and resurrection.

 So many of us live our life in the tomb of our wounds on the side of crucifixion, and not in the resurrected life the Lord is calling us to.
 We are held captive to the past, but the is Lord is saying “Where are you?”

-If never learn to live in the now, if we don’t look back into the review mirror of our lives then we won’t break out of places that hold us captive and we won’t be made well without an answer of yes to more of God.
+If we never learn to live in the now, and if we don’t look back into the review mirror of our lives then we won’t break out of places that hold us captive, and we won’t be made well without an answer of yes to more of God.
 We will always react from another moment in time and it’s not this moment.
 Looking back is not living in the past, it’s a matter of using the resources available to you to bring healing and wholeness to become all God is calling you to be.

 If we didn’t look back how would we ever know that the Old Testament is fulfilled in the New Testament.
 We can’t ignore the Old Testament any more than we can ignore our own past.